-D onors are a pillar of strength & an important link in making the dreams of orphan children come true.
+Donors are a pillar of strength & an important link in making the dreams of in need of care and protection children come true.
 An important & weighty proportion of our income is from supporters who sponsor children, fundraising activities and donations.
-We also receive donations, grants and we benefit from a number of corporate partnerships and long-term relationships with trusts and major donors.
-We believe every donor is a part of CSA family and we believe in the highest level of transparency by showing our donors where their money is spent.
+We receive donations, grants and we benefit from a number of corporate partnerships and long-term relationships with trusts and major donors.
+Every donor is a part of CSA family and we believe in the highest level of transparency by showing our donors where their money is spent.

 80G / 12A / FCRA & others